The main venue for the festival – the Old Parish Church

 The CD is a glass-mastered commercial quality release with 21 tracks adding up to 1 hour 20 minutes of great variety from our expanded circle of club members and friends.
 It’s an ideal Christmas gift as it’s easy to post to anywhere in the world, and the same size as many cards.
 The tracks range from Scottish traditional (with a contemporary twist) to blues, original songwriting, folk, country and a hint of rock and pop but all with the solo or collaborative small-venue intimacy the club is known for.

-Here’s a video from October 2017 catching the informal traditional session in the Cross Keys main bar on a Thursday evening, with Andrew Smith – who organises the new annual Kelso Folk & Live Music Festival – playing the hammered dulcimer
+Here’s a video from October 2017 catching the informal traditional session in the Cross Keys main bar on a Thursday evening, with Andrew Smith – organiser of the Kelso Folk & Live Music Festival from 2016 to 2024 – playing the hammered dulcimer

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.AcceptRead More